 Know the damage

 Your credit score is derived from the information on your credit report.
 Therefore, it is important to order your credit report from the three main credit reporting bureaus to ensure the accuracy of its contents.
 In some cases, the report may list debts that were discharged in bankruptcy as outstanding.
-Having the bureaus correct this and other errors can immediately effect your credit in a positive way.
+Having the bureaus correct this and other errors can immediately affect your credit in a positive way.

 Don’t neglect your bills